Recommendations & Conclusions

 Tackling online harm means addressing the principles that incentivise and monetise its spread.
 In line with Principle 3, responsibility, the government should create a new arms-length body—not funded by industry—to regulate and scrutinise the process of digital advertising, covering the complex and opaque automated supply chain that allows for the …

-Government response.
 The government rejects the recommendation to create a new arms-length body or extend Ofcom's powers to specifically regulate the monetization of harmful and misleading content.
-It explains that the Online Safety Act focuses on systems and processes for illegal and …
+It explains that the Online Safety Act focuses on systems and processes for illegal and child-harmful content, and extending Ofcom's …

 Department for Science, Innovation and Technology